I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 “Are we there yet?”
-Evelyn asked, her voice breaking the quiet, as she leaned out the window, eyes wide with excitement as the Petworth carriage rolled to a halt.
+Evelyn asked, her voice breaking the quiet, as she leaned out the window, alight with curiosity as the Petworth carriage rolled to a halt.
 The view of Apsley House stretched before them, its grandeur unmistakable even from a distance.
 Adeline, seated across from them, shared her friend’s anticipation.

 The late afternoon sun bathed the stately residence in golden light, its neoclassical columns standing tall against the lush expanse of Hyde Park.
 Behind them, the bustling hum of Piccadilly faded into insignificance, leaving only the magnificence of their destination.